MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/set-column-options.md

 ::: moniker range="<= tfs-2018"
 - Column options you set for a backlog apply only to the active team and backlog.
 Options set for the product backlog differ from those you set for a portfolio backlog.
 - Column options you set for a Sprint backlog persist for all sprints you select until you change them.
 - Column options you set for a query persist when you save the query.
+For Shared queries, your settings can get overwritten when someone else saves different column option settings.
 ::: moniker-end

 ## Open Column options

 Start by opening the **Column Options** dialog.
-Each user can set their own column options which persist for each product or portfolio backlog across the user's sessions.
+If you don't see the option, choose the &hellip; and choose from the options provided.

 ::: moniker range=">= azure-devops-2019"